Termites in Wood: Signs, Damage & Prevention Tips

 There are a few different types of termites, and each one has its own way of causing damage.
 But the most common ones behave similarly:

-• Subterranean termites: These wood termites in the house live in the soil and build mud tubes to travel from the ground to the wooden parts of your house.
-Subterranean termites are the most common type and can easily infest foundations, wooden beams, and walls.
+These wood termites in the house live in the soil and build mud tubes to travel from the ground to the wooden parts of your house.
+They’re the most common type and can easily infest foundations, wooden beams, and walls.

 Both species can do serious damage, but their behavior is slightly different.
 Subterranean termites typically stay hidden under the wood, while drywood termites are often inside the wood, quietly feasting.